overmindtech/cost-signals-action/README.md

           terraform-plan-json: ./tfplan.json
 ```

-**Watch the magic happen!** Cost changes will appear in your PR comment within seconds.
+2. **Push changes and watch the magic happen!** Cost changes will appear in your PR comment within seconds.

 ## Configuration